Gita Aussia PGDip Psychodynamic Psychotherapist, Registered Member BACP

 I have gone through a five year intensive psychotherapy training at WPF, one of the leading training centres for psychotherapists in the country.
 I hold a Post-graduate Diploma in Psychodynamic Psychotherapy from Roehampton University.
 I work as a therapist in private practice.

-I have worked within WPF Therapy and NHS Homerton Psychotherapy Unit for several years.
+I have worked as a psychotherapist within WPF Therapy and NHS Homerton Psychotherapy Unit for several years.

 I have worked with people from a variety of different backgrounds and suffering from different psychological issues such as depression, chronic fatigue, anxiety and panic attacks, addiction (sexual, gambling, drugs), sexual abuse, eating disorder, trauma, grief and bereavement.